 In our most recent sustainable energy stories for food manufacturing, we dive into the inner workings of Barry Callebaut, one of the world’s largest manufacturers of both chocolate and cacao products in the world, producing over 2.2 million tons of cocoa and chocolate annually.

-Sourcing and selling product at this scale is a massive energy investment.
+Sourcing and selling products at this scale is a massive energy investment.
 With the climate crisis threatening the future of chocolate production, Barry Callebaut keeps renewable energy and sustainable manufacturing top of mind.
 And at the forefront of its vision for the brand and for the chocolate industry as a whole.

 In November 2016, Barry Callebaut committed to having 100% sustainable ingredients in all products by 2025 as part of their Forever Chocolate strategy.

 That means everything from cocoa to vanilla, from sugar to nuts.
 Each and every ingredient in the products sold.
-But to speak about sustainable chocolate production, we first need to look at the plant used to produce the chocolate, cacao.
+But to speak about sustainable chocolate production, we first need to look at the plant used to produce the chocolate, cacao

 The Challenges with Chocolate: Growing Cacao

 Did you know that chocolate consumption dates back over four thousand years?
 In fact, the ancient Mayan and Aztec communities used to worship its greatness.
 However cacao, the plant that produces chocolate, is not an ideal crop.
 Cacao requires lots of time, space, and specific weather conditions to grow.

 This has led to deforestation and unethical labor practices, which has created a poor reputation for many chocolatiers